MeiryDiniz/md-acupuncture/README.md

 I had a considerable number of problems with the result of functions in my code and also, how them were running.
 It happened because I was not using the correct indentation and sequence to write the functions.
 I revised the course content, did research on google and kept trying until I got the result that I needed.

 ### UNFIXED BUGS
-There is an issue with the logout functionality during the tests.
+Although the application is working correctly, there is an issue with the logout functionality during the tests.
 The test expects a 302 status code (redirect), but it receives a 200 status code instead.
 This indicates that the logout view is not correctly redirecting to the login page.
 Despite attempts to resolve this, the issue persists.
 - - -

 ## DEPLOYMENT